 The value we added

 The design — The design focus was Mediterranean summer nostalgia.
 By balancing retro and modern colors, the design dips in earlier age without drowning in it.
 Inspiration for the patterns was drawn from Italian beaches from the 50’s—80’s: the parasols, the towels, the beach beds.
-To achieve a feeling of spaciousness and grandeur, the compositions emulate Art Deco architectural shapes.
+To achieve a feeling of spaciousness and grandeur, the compositions emulate Art Deco architectural compositions.
 The typography took elements from both refined perfume bottles and Gelato ice cream parlors.

 Photography: Laura Siliquini, Kirsten van Santen and Niels de Vries